Last Updated on February 3, 2021

 Good travel blog name ideas are easy to come up with if you follow a few simple tips.
 Sadly, choosing bad travel blog names is even easier.
 This post will teach you how to avoid bad names and focus on the good ones instead.
 Doing so means you’re off to a good start and this includes several other factors which I’ll discuss later in this post.

 Again, bad blog names are too easy to pick and there are a lot of them out there.
 I’ll identify the bad ideas first, followed by the good ones.
 Once you learn the pitfalls to avoid, you’ll be able to chase down good ideas for travel blog names quickly.

-As you read through this post check if your unique travel blog names are available using the free domain name search tool here.
+As you read through this post check if your unique travel blog names are available using this free domain name search tool.
 Just enter your idea and see if the domain name is taken: green means go and red means no. The best names for travel blogs aren’t all gone yet!

 Avoiding Bad Travel Blog Name Ideas

 Look Before You Leap!

 It’s quite easy to unintentionally choose a horrible blog name with a swear word – NOT GOOD!
 For example, two of you want to start a couples travel blog and two souls hit the road is the name you both agree on.
 Sounds good, right?
 Well… let’s take a closer look at this mess…

 If you look in the middle of www.twosoulshittheroad.com you see the word “shit” and that makes for a shitty name.
 Also, two souls hitting the road is just as bad – possibly worse.
 However, both names are available if you really want them…